The Bankrate promise

 Save for another goal

 Depending on your timeline, Reyes also says to consider a high-yield savings account so you can earn interest on your savings.
-While high-yield savings accounts aren’t paying very high rates right now, any interest is better than nothing, and many of the best high-yield savings accounts on the market today can be opened with low account minimums and no ongoing fees.
+While high-yield savings accounts aren’t paying very high rates, any interest is better than nothing.
+Many of the best high-yield savings accounts today can be opened with low account minimums and no ongoing fees.

 Who this is best for: Borrowers saving up for a home or a car.